STAB = (shoulders, triceps, abs & biceps)

 It's a 45 min workout.
 You won't need extra.
 Your all good here.
 If you need a little more, go heavier during the workout.
 See warnings below first!

 - This FRICKIN workout is a "soremaker!"
-Unfortunately the only thing that will prepare you for STAB is - STAB!.
-I've been programming a lot of arms this week hoping to keep you from becoming so sore.
-It'll help some, but it's been 10 months since we did this last.
-Those of you who choose to Rx are likely going to feel it for a couple of days!
+Unfortunately the only thing that will prepare you for STAB is - STAB!
+Those of you who are unprepared & choose to Rx are likely going to feel it for a couple of days!

 - Try leaning over a smidge (like 20-30 deg) while doing upright rows.
 Doing so will help isolate and target your rear delts.
 This will finish the shoulders more nicely since front raises work primarily the fronts of your delts & OH DB presses target mid delts.
 Only thing left are rear delts.